Arthur Wellesley, 1st Duke of Wellington: Planned expedition against Batavia and Mauritius: 1801

+He was promoted to brigadier-general on 17 July 1801.
+He took residence within the Sultan's summer palace and reformed the tax and justice systems in his province to maintain order and prevent bribery.

-Second Anglo-Maratha War
+Second Anglo-Maratha War: 1802–1803

-In September 1802, Wellesley learnt that he had been promoted to the rank of major-general.
+In September 1802 Wellesley learnt that he had been promoted to the rank of major-general.
 He had been gazetted on 29 April 1802, but the news took several months to reach him by sea.
-He remained at Mysore until November when he was sent to command an army in the Second Anglo-Maratha War.
+He remained at Mysore until November, when he was sent to command an army in the Second Anglo-Maratha War.

 When he determined that a long defensive war would ruin his army, Wellesley decided to act boldly to defeat the numerically larger force of the Maratha Empire.
 With the logistic assembly of his army complete (24,000 men in total) he gave the order to break camp and attack the nearest Maratha fort on 8 August 1803.
 The fort surrendered on 12 August after an infantry attack had exploited an artillery-made breach in the wall.
-With the fort now in British control Wellesley was able to extend control southwards to the river Godavari.
+With the fort now in British control Wellesley was able to extend control southwards to the Godavari River.